 You can get wood planters ready for planting by using treatments such as chemical sealers, water-based preservatives, or linseed oil.
 Once you’ve researched the benefits of each treatment type, you’ll need to consider the longevity of your wood planter.
 Think about things like elevating your planter boxes on pot feet or small blocks of scrap wood if they will be sitting on a wooden deck or patio surface.
 This will prevent trapped moisture from affecting the underlying surface, and also create space for the containers to drain.

-Ceramic planters are offered in a wide range of styles, colors and sizes.
+Ceramic planters are offered in a wide range of styles, colors, and sizes.
 They have better drainage than clay.
 They look pretty and are suitable for both indoor and outdoor decoration.
 They may be more expensive and heavier compared to other planter types, with poor drainage.
 Ask us about the best way to maintain your ceramic planter!
+Airflow, resulting in healthy plants, promotes root development.
+But if you tend to overwater or for plants that prefer dry soils, the clay often moisturizes nutrients from the soil, making ceramic pots a safer option.
+This also indicates that plants need more water in ceramic pots than plants in plastic pots.

 Terracotta planters are beautiful, but also delicate.
 You need to be gentle when using terracotta pots, especially when moving them to different locations or handling them in the cold.